tonytins/cu/src/culture/fashion.md

 ## Differences

-- Sleeveless shirts and vests replaces t-shirts and sweaters, respectively.
+- Men's bottoms may consist of loincloths, kilts or shorts.
-- Men's bottoms consist of loincloths or shorts.
+- Women don't need to wear pants.

-- Tunics are common among both genders.
+### Both Genders

-- Women's fashion hasn't changed with only a few exceptions:
+- Tunics.
-  - No interest in pants.
+- Short or Sleeveless tops.

-  - Dresses are sleeveless like shirts.
+### Exceptions

 But full body clothing have not completely gone away.
 They're still used on rare or less common occasions, such as when protection outweighs comfort.
 E.g. construction, hazard areas, certain contact sports and weather.